 Food waste coming from extra portion sizes that get thrown away is a sign that your portion control is off.
 If one particular dish has a lot of leftover on a regular basis, it means that you are giving too much quantity in the dish.
 Not only does this hurt the business in terms of food waste but also in terms of the extra cost of raw materials to make that dish.

-Last but not the least is food waste generated while preparing a dish.
+Last but not least is food waste generated while preparing a dish.
 When you are preparing the food, there is a lot of chopping which leads to food waste that is simply thrown away.
 Sometimes the food waste that gets thrown is actually not just edible but can be used for another dish.
 Efficiently using this waste will decrease the cost of your raw materials as you will be able to produce more dishes from the same ingredient.
 Moreover, kitchen waste like vegetable peels, bones, etc can be used to make stews which go in various dishes thus making waste management the easiest way to keep your food costs in control and your restaurant within a prescribed budget.

 (iv) Food Getting Spoiled Due to Lack of Consumption

 Often raw materials end up getting wasted due to non-consumption.
 This happens when you end of ordering more than required.
 This is where the need for forecasting arises.
-Based on the orders you receive in a week or month, you can predict the amount of raw materials needed to prepare each item and then order according to that.
+Based on the orders you receive in a week or month, you can predict the number of raw materials needed to prepare each item and then order according to that.

 Another way to avoid this problem is by setting re-order levels in the Inventory Management System that reminds you to order for more raw materials when a particular item is about to get over.
 This way, you only order what is required, and also saves you the embarrassment of running out of stock and not being able to serve a particular dish to the customers.
-The Inventory Management System calculates the amount of raw ingredients consumed in preparing the dishes and based on the number of orders received in the POS, gives you the total stock available.
+The Inventory Management System calculates the number of raw ingredients consumed in preparing the dishes and based on the number of orders received in the POS, gives you the total stock available.

 Read this detailed guide on food waste management in restaurants.